*In the process of UPDATING for 2017*

 What is “Queer Game Studies”?

-Queer Game Studies is the academic study of queerness and/or LGBTQ issues in relation to video games, analogue games, and play.
-This research paradigm represents a fast-growing and exciting new area of exploration for game scholars and queer scholars alike.
+Queer Game Studies is the academic study of queerness and/or LGBTQ issues in relation to video games, analog games, and play.
+This research paradigm represents a fast-growing and dynamic area of exploration for game scholars and queer scholars alike.
+Alongside queer game studies, queer game-makers and queer games are also flourishing in a contemporary “queer games avant-garde.”

-The following is a list of published and/or forthcoming academic writing on queerness and games.
-If you are unable to access journal articles due to pay-wall restrictions, we recommend contacting authors directly.
+The following is a list of published and/or shortly forthcoming English-language academic writing on queerness and games.
+If you are unable to access articles due to pay-wall restrictions, consider contacting authors directly.
 They may be happy to share their work!

 Brown, Ashley M.L.
 Sexuality in Role Playing Games.
 London: Routledge, 2015.